Exeter-Diabetes/CPRD-Codelists/readme.md

 ### Defining diabetes type

-Those with any diabetes exclusion medcode (codes for non-Type 1/non-Type 2 diabetes mellitus; Diabetes/exeter_medcodelist_exclusion_diabetes) with any date are defined as having 'Other' diabetes type (i.e. not Type 1 or 2).
+Those with any diabetes exclusion medcode (codes for non-Type 1/non-Type 2 diabetes mellitus; Diabetes/exeter_medcodelist_exclusion_diabetes) with any date are defined as having 'Other' diabetes type (i.e. not Type 1 or 2) and require further processing to ascertain diabetes type.

 For those with no diabetes exclusion medcodes:
 * No insulin prescriptions: Type 2